Kufferey/Komponet/README.md

 # Komponet
 A Componet system in C#.
 Made for the fun of it.
 Not Ment For Actual Use.

-Its a .dotnet class library.
+Its a Dotnet class library.

 # Making A Komponet
 Making a Komponet is easy (hopefully).